Q & A: Financing Study Abroad

 I WANT TO GO, BUT HOW CAN I AFFORD TO STUDY ABROAD?

-Q: Is financial aid available for study abroad? (short term 1-2 weeks)
+Q: Is financial aid available for short term (1-2 week) study abroad programming?

-Q: When and how will I received Financial Aid?
+Q: When and how will I received my financial aid refund?

 A: Students participating in the study abroad will receive their refund in the same manner as all other TCC students.
 The Financial Aid Office disburses financial aid to student accounts after the add/drop period and confirmation of attendance.
 After disbursement, the Bursar Office will process refunds of credit balances which are made available on the Tulsa CC card.

 Q: How can financial aid probation or suspension affect my study abroad experience?

 A: Students on financial aid probation should have an alternative source of funding in place.
 For example: If you are on financial aid probation for the spring semester and plan to go on a summer intercession trip and the Financial Aid Office determines that you failed to meet the requirements of your “academic plan” you will be placed on financial aid suspension and will be ineligible for summer financial aid.
 Grades do not post until the term is over, so you could be committed and/or traveling before you find out you are suspended.
 Please review TCC’s financial aid Web page for more information regarding satisfactory academic progress.

 Q: How many credit hours are considered full time in the summer?